Fostering a common culture

 Research on research integrity has been growing since the early 1990s.
 From theoretical reflections on its definition to empirical studies on the incidence of misconduct, research integrity is becoming a proper research subject in several academic fields.

-As part of its Resources mission, Ofis reviews every month the latest publications on research integrity.
-The results of this watch are summarised in a monthly bulletin that reflects the diversity of approaches, methods and disciplines that are mobilised.
+As part of its Resources mission, Ofis reviewed publications on research integrity every month over a year.
+The results of this watch were summarised in a monthly bulletin.

 Bulletins